 Yonge Subway Extension

 - In 2012, the Conceptual Design Study that looked at specific engineering elements was completed and approved by the Toronto Transit Commission and The Regional Municipality of York.

+- Completes a critical missing link in the regional rapid transit system of the GTHA, making an easy and seamless connection between regions.
 To read about why the Yonge Subway extension to Highway 7 is considered a top priority, see The Missing Link.

 Get the scoop on what goes on underground when building a subway.